Mississippi's Family Engagement Plan

 · Title I Annual Meeting where we will share information about school programs October 18, 2022 (MPO) meeting

 · National African Parent Involvement Day (NAAPID) February TBD 2022-2023 school year

 · PTA (Parent Teacher Association)

-· Parent Teacher Home Visit Project to resume fall of 2021
+· Parent Teacher Home Visit Project

 .
 Art Residencies

 We work to make these meetings and events available for every family in the school.

 · Transportation and childcare is provided for some events depending on the activity.

 · Most documents will be translated into Karen, Hmong and